kamui-fin/log-sense/README.md

 - Performance under X% of mislabeled logs

 The paper's findings reported several pending challenges when adapting to real-world systems:
-1. Limited labeled data
+1. Available labeled data is limited
 2. Anomalies should be predicted as early as possible
-3. Evolving logs following evolving software
+3. Logs are evolving alongside software
 4. Log parsing errors severely impact detection performance

 With inspiration from the paper, we attempt to conduct a similar investigation on the three mentioned recent models by benchmarking under the experimental settings, incorporating the paper's *specificity* metric as well.